NodeBB/docs/src/docs/development/index.md

 # Getting Started

+We try to make working with NodeBB as seamless and open-ended as possible.

+NodeBB uses [benchpress](https://github.com/benchpressjs/benchpressjs) as its templating engine, [express](https://expressjs.org) on the backend to serve pages, and [require.js](https://requirejs.org) to serve as a module loader for individual pages.
+Of course, there are other dependencies, but these are the main ones that concern plugin developers.

+The easiest way to get started is by looking at the [Quickstart plugin](https://github.com/nodebb/nodebb-plugin-quickstart).
+This is a template repository, meaning you are not meant to install it on a NodeBB installation, but rather should fork it to serve as a base for your own plugin.

+Take a look at our [Quickstart plugin breakdown](./quickstart) for more details.

+## Accessing page data

+Each page in NodeBB is rendered using json data.
+You can view this data by prepending `/api` to the url.
+For example if you are on the `/recent` page you can navigate to `/api/recent` to see the corresponding json data.
+When NodeBB is started in production mode the json output will not have any formatting so it will be hard to read, to prettify it you can add ?pretty=1 to the url.

+## Asset building

 NodeBB requires a build step before it can run and serve pages to end users.
 This build process can be manually invoked by running `./nodebb build`.
 However, as the build process itself can take a long time depending on your particular computer specifications, there are other strategies to optimize the